TongLing916/tongling916.github.io/_posts/2020-4-4-Multi-View-Stereo-Tutorial.md

 - __Key Elements__
   - __Patch Model__: A patch $$p$$ is essentially a local tangent plane approximation of a surface, whose geometry is determined by its center $$\mathbf{c}(p)$$ and unit normal vector $$\mathbf{n}(p)$$.
     - The __robust__ photo-consistency function is simply evaluated by using the patch as a proxy geometry to sample pixel colors.
-    - In practice, the perpendicular direction is fixed before and throughout the optimization, where one parameter for position and two paramters for normal are optimized via a standard non-linear least squares technique.
+    - In practice, the perpendicular direction is fixed before and throughout the optimization, where one parameter for position and two parameters for normal are optimized via a standard non-linear least squares technique.
   - __Image-based Data Structure__
     - Image projections of reconstructed patches in the visible images are used to help __searching or accessing neighboring patches__, then __enforcing regularization__.